awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-medical.md

 | Primary Care | Pediatrics | batch, streaming |
 | Radiology | none | streaming only |
 | Urology | none | streaming only |

+## Endpoints and quotas<a name="endpoints-quotas"></a>

+For a list of AWS Regions and endpoints available for Amazon Transcribe Medical, refer to the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/transcribe.html#transcribe_region)\.

+For a list of quotas that pertain to your transcriptions, refer to the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/transcribe.html#transcribe_region)\.
+Some quotas can be changed upon request\.
+If the **Adjustable** column contains '**Yes**', you can request an increase\.
+To do so, select the provided link\.